Azure/reddog-hybrid-arc/README.md

 ## Lets Begin!

-Once you are ready, please begin by installing the [prerequisites](./prerequisites.md).
-After that has completed, head over to the [docs](./docs) folder and follow the deployment instructions there to deploy the solution.
+Once you are ready, please begin by going to [Quickstart](./quickstart.md) and following the instructions there.